HedvigInsurance/racoon/README.md

 yarn dev --filter=store
 ```

-Read more about package filtering in turboreo [here](https://turborepo.org/docs/core-concepts/filtering).
+Refer to the Turborepo documentation about [package filtering](https://turborepo.org/docs/core-concepts/filtering) for more details.

 ## What's inside?

-This Turborepo includes the following packages and apps:
+This Turborepo monorepo includes the following packages and apps:

 ### Apps & Packages

-- `store`: Hedvig Coverage Store
+- `store`: Hedvig.com website
-- `ui`: Hedvig React UI library
+- `ui`: Hedvig UI library (React)
 - `scripts`: ESLint configurations
 - `tsconfig`: TypeScript configs used throughout the monorepo

-Each package and app is 100% Typescript.
+Every package/app is 100% written in Typescript.

 Below is an up-to-date visualization of the files and folders that make up the repository: